ITHACA-FV/ITHACA-FV/tutorials/CFD/04unsteadyNS/README.md

 ```
 We note that a default value can be assigned in case the parser did not find the corresponding string in the `ITHACAdict` file.

-Now we would like to perform 10 parametrized simulations where the kinematic viscosity is the sole parameter to change, and we take 10 equispaced values in the range of \f$[0.01, 0.1]\f$ m\f$^2\f$/s.
-Alternatively, we can also think of those simulations as that they are performed for fluid flow that has \f$Re\f$ changes from \f$Re=10\f$ to \f$Re=100\f$ with step size \f$= 10\f$.
+Now we would like to perform 10 parametrized simulations where the kinematic viscosity is the sole parameter to change, and we take 10 equispaced values in the range of $[0.01, 0.1]$ m$^2$/s.
+Alternatively, we can also think of those simulations as that they are performed for fluid flow that has $Re$ changes from $Re=10$ to $Re=100$ with step size $= 10$.
 In fact, both definitions are the same since the inlet velocity and the domain geometry are both kept fixed through all simulations.

 In our implementation, the parameter (viscosity) can be defined by specifying that `Nparameters=1, Nsamples=10,` and the parameter ranges from 0.01 to 0.1 equispaced, i.e.